 In "Open Ends", the works selected point to potential stages of artistic creation: to a seeming prologue of a story, experimentations in technique and even attempts at appeasing one’s curiosity.
 Challenging the usual practice of exhibiting an artist’s best and finished works, the exhibition explores how value and meaning evolve by looking and experiencing art that are products of opportune moments, happy accidents and even (un)timely interruptions.

 "Open Ends" is presented with support from Pacific Paint (Boysen) Philippines, Inc.

 The exhibition will run from August 22 to December 23, 2015.
 For more information, call Tina at 631 2417 or email firstname.lastname@example.org.

 Lopez Museum and Library is located at the Ground Floor of Benpres Building, Exchange Road cor Meralco Avenue, Ortigas Center, Pasig City.

-TOYM IMAO is multi-media visual artist based in the Philippines.
-He is a wood, bronze and brass sculptor, painter, writer and film maker.
-He first trained in the arts under Philippine National Artists for the Visual Arts Napoleon V. Abueva and Abdulmari Asia Imao (his father.)
-His formal training came from the University of the Philippines (Architecture) and Maryland Institute College of Art (Sculpture).
-He studied film under premier Philippine director Marilou Diaz-Abaya.
-He credits his mentor National Artist for Literature Alejandro R. Roces for his passion for Philippine history and culture.
+TOYM IMAO is a storyteller and multi-media artist.
+He is a sculptor and painter in both classical and contemporary styles, a writer and a filmmaker.
+He first trained in the arts under Philippine National Artists for the Visual Arts Napoleon V. Abueva and Abdulmari Asia Imao (his father).
+His formal training came from the University of the Philippines (B.S.
+Architecture, Masters in Fine Arts) and Maryland Institute College of Arts (M.A.
+Sculpture) under a Fulbright Scholarship.
+He studied film and apprenticed under premier Philippine director Marilou Diaz-Abaya.
+He credits his mentor National Artist for Literature for his passion for Philippine history and culture.